EndPointCorp/end-point-blog/2015/10/30/perl-dancer-conference-2015-report_30.html.md

         - Runs on the server after the request has finished.
         - Streaming is also asynchronous, feeding the user chunks of data at a time.

-Items coming soon to Dancer may include: Web Sockets (supported in [Plack](http://p3rl.org/Plack)), per-route [serialization](https://metacpan.org/pod/Dancer2::Manual#Serializers1) (currently enabling a serializer such as JSON affects the entire app — later on, [Russell](https://twitter.com/veryrusty) [released a module](http://p3rl.org/Dancer2::Plugin::SendAs) for this, which may make it back into the core), Dancer2::XS, and [critic/linter policies](https://github.com/PerlDancer/perl-lint-policy-dancer2).
+Items coming soon to Dancer may include: Web Sockets (supported in [Plack](http://p3rl.org/Plack)), per-route [serialization](https://metacpan.org/pod/Dancer2::Manual#Serializers1) (currently enabling a serializer such as JSON affects the entire app—​later on, [Russell](https://twitter.com/veryrusty) [released a module](http://p3rl.org/Dancer2::Plugin::SendAs) for this, which may make it back into the core), Dancer2::XS, and [critic/linter policies](https://github.com/PerlDancer/perl-lint-policy-dancer2).

 [Thomas Klausner](https://twitter.com/domm_favors_irc) shared about *[OAuth & Microservices](https://www.perl.dance/talks/18-oauth2%2C-resty-apis%2C-microservices)*.
 Microservices are a good tool to manage complexity, but you might want to aim for “monolith first”, [according to Martin Fowler](http://martinfowler.com/bliki/MonolithFirst.html), and only later break up your app into microservices.
 In the old days, we had “fat” back-ends, which did everything and delivered the results to a browser.
 Now, we have “fat” front-ends, which take info from a back-end and massage it for display.
 One advantage of the microservice way of thinking is that mobile devices (or even third parties) can access the same APIs as your front-end website.